They went from battered to bettering themselves.

 With support from the Avon Empowerment Grant from the Avon Foundation for Women, the Self-Sufficiency Program is now in its third year of helping survivors of domestic violence move from surviving to thriving, officials said.

 The Program is administered by a Self-Sufficiency coordinator who supports, educates, and empowers while leveraging as many resources as possible.
-The NYC Family Justice Center will provide information on paid internships, entry-level job openings, and mentorships, and refer graduates to partner email@example.com or by phone at (718) 742-3394
+The NYC Family Justice Center will provide information on paid internships, entry-level job openings, and mentorships, and refer graduates to partner organizations.Kirsten Sanchez can be reach via e-mail at firstname.lastname@example.org or by phone at (718) 742-3394